 When we receive your application we'll:

-- Place a notice in the consultation area of our website giving details of the application, stating where the plans can be inspected and notifying the public they have 21 days to object to the application.
+- place a notice on our Applications to licence a venue' webpage, giving details of the application, stating where the plans can be inspected and notifying the public they have 21 days to object to the application.

 We will also need to be satisfied that: